 Here’s how it works:

-- Find a topic in your niche that illuminates a problem and ties back to your service/product (do the quick interactive coaching exercise at the bottom ).
+- Find a topic in your niche that illuminates a problem and ties back to your service/product.

 - Combine your thought leadership with a writer’s research chops to carve out an article (the writer’s research adds flavour through examples, screenshots, etc.).

 - The recorded video/audio is edited and chopped into snippets for social (with accompanying text posts).